 Summer interns are truly a gold-mine of opportunity and potential for you as an employer, and your larger organization.
 While most of the dialogue tends to center on the perspective and goals of the intern themselves, the benefits and impacts to you are clear - and often even more far-reaching.

-Build a strong internship program with enticing responsibilities is the first step to attracting great talent to maximize the value you derive from your interns - and summer is a fantastic time to start!
+Building a strong internship program that features intern training, great opportunities, and enticing responsibilities is the first step to attracting great talent to maximize the value you derive from your interns - and summer is a fantastic time to start!